TJ2018/perfect_student/README.md

-# perfect_student
+# Perfect Student
 by: Lachi B, Avi P, Sid K, Ishaan S

 ## About
-A web based student homework and nutrition tracking.
+A web based student homework and nutrition tracking using a Python Flask backend and DialogFlow API chat bot to handle requests.

 ## Use
 to execute, cd to the cloned folder and type: